 Our Council Plan 2023-26 sets out how we are investing in Enfield to deliver positive outcomes for our communities.
-We want to support residents to live happy, healthy and safe lives; have enough income to support themselves and their families; and live in a good quality home they can afford.
+We want to support residents to live happy, healthy and safe lives; have enough income to support themselves and their families; and live in a good quality home they can afford in a carbon neutral borough.
 We want children and young people to do well at all levels of learning and for residents to age well.